Operating the GridPix detector with helium-isobutane gas mixtures for a high-precision, low-mass Time Projection Chamber: Measurement of electron drift properties

 \subsection{Diffusion}

 The measured drift velocities can be used to reconstruct 3-dimensional hits, and hence 3-dimensional tracks, inside the TPC.
-In this case, the track fit is performed by minimizing a $\chi^2$ that is given by the sum of the squared distances between the hit positions and a straight line, in 3 dimensions.
+In this case, the track fit is performed by $\chi^2$ minimization in 3 dimensions.
 An example is shown in figure~\ref{fig:track3D}, where $z$ is the coordinate along the drift direction (vertical and pointing down).

-A measurement of the longitudinal and transverse diffusion was performed, looking at the RMS of the hit-to-track distances along the drift direction and on the $(x,y)$ plane, respectively.
+A longitudinal and transverse diffusion measurement was performed, looking at the RMS of the hit-to-track distances along the drift direction and on the $(x,y)$ plane, respectively.
 Figure~\ref{fig:RMS} shows the distributions of the track-by-track RMS in the $(x,y)$ plane and their averages, as a function of the drift distance, for the 90:10 mixture at different drift fields.
 Data are described by the sum in quadrature of the expected $\sqrt{z}$ trend of the diffusion effects and a constant contribution, that can be induced by field imperfections or similar effects:

 The transverse ($D_T$) and longitudinal ($D_L$) diffusion are shown in figure~\ref{fig:diffusion} as a function of the drift field, for the different mixtures.
-A qualitative agreement with the GARFIELD++ predictions is found.
+A qualitative agreement with the GARFIELD++ predictions is found, with discrepancies that probably arise from systematic uncertainties in the simplified gaussian modeling the measurement is based on.